adamek2120/adamek2120/README.md

 *  MS & BS at United States Sports Academy
     Thesis: The association cognitive and motor interference during dual-task performance

-Prior Experience:
+Prior Experience (non-academia):
-*  Sport and Exercise Science Consultant
+*  Health and Exercise Science Consultant
-*  Strength and Conditioning Coach - 10+ years working with professional athletes and organizations
+      - Led educational seminars on topics such as: kinesiology, biomechanics, cognitive neuroscience, and motor learning.
 *  Director of Health and fitness
+*  Director of Strength and Conditioning - 10+ years working with professional athletes and organizations
       - Communicated insights annually at industry specific conferences (i.e., Tennis Congress) and held 5+ interviews at news outlets (i.e., NewYorker, NYtennis).
       - Sport science consultant for various high-level clientele and athletes such as:
             -      Novak Djokovic